top of page

 Course Detailed Description

-Bullying face-to-face and cyberbullying can often happen alongside each other.
-The difference is cyberbullying leaves a digital footprint.
-Both threaten students’ physical and emotional safety and can impact their academic and social success at school.
+The question "What is cyberbullying and how can we stop it?" has become crucial in today's digital age.
+Face-to-face bullying and cyberbullying often occur concurrently, with the latter leaving a digital footprint.
+Both forms of bullying threaten students' physical and emotional safety and can significantly impact their academic and social success at school.

-Therefore, schools must create an environment where bullying and cyberbullying are not acceptable.
-Such a safer school environment includes parents and the community as partners in bullying prevention and managing Bullying Prevention School Plan.
+Creating a safe school environment where bullying and cyberbullying are not tolerated is essential.
+This environment includes parents and the community as partners in bullying prevention and the management of a Bullying Prevention School Plan.

-Digital technologies have profoundly changed childhood and adolescence.
-Internet, smartphones, tablets, digital games, messaging apps and social media platforms, have become integral to the lives of youth.
-The digital age brings a diverse range of risks and harms.
-That’s all changed and transformed students’ education and learning because cyberbullying is a situation that can be encountered at any time, wherever is the internet.
+Digital technologies have profoundly transformed childhood and adolescence.
+The internet, smartphones, tablets, digital games, messaging apps, and social media platforms are now integral to the lives of young people.
+These digital advancements bring a range of risks and harms that have changed students' education and learning experiences, making cyberbullying a pervasive issue that can arise anytime and anywhere there is internet access.

-Safer Internet Day initiatives have become a landmark event, all over the world, which aims are raising awareness of emerging online issues and current concerns.
-The activities promote safer and more responsible use of online technology by children, young people and students.
-Such activities can help to focus on the main problems of bullying and cyberbullying.
+Initiatives like Safer Internet Day have become significant events worldwide, aiming to raise awareness of emerging online issues and current concerns.
+These activities promote safer and more responsible use of online technology by children, young people, and students, helping to address the main problems of bullying and cyberbullying.

 Bullying and cyberbullying are preventable.
-There are many factors that may increase or decrease the risk of experiencing bullying.
-Because of that we must understand and address the factors that put students at risk for or protect them from violence.
-Teachers’ competencies and skills in that area are very important to promote a healthy environment, a caring school climate and a safe school environment.
+Various factors can increase or decrease the risk of experiencing bullying.
+It is crucial to understand and address these factors to protect students from violence.
+Teachers' competencies and skills in this area are vital for promoting a healthy environment, a caring school climate, and a safe school environment.

-The main goal of this course is to increase participants’ awareness of cyberbullying and learn them how to build a positive school and classroom environment to prevent, reduce and stop bullying and cyberbullying.
+The main goal of this course is to increase participants’ awareness of cyberbullying and equip them with the knowledge and skills to build a positive school and classroom environment to prevent, reduce, and stop bullying and cyberbullying.
+This course aims to provide a comprehensive understanding of both bullying and behavioral addictions through a theoretical background, focusing on:

 Other course goals are: